-Lists are a database function users can employ to access statements or phrases in a specific cell across all of their worksheets.
+Lists are a database function users can employ to access values, statements or phrases in a specific cell across all of their worksheets.
 If there are multiple users connected to the same database, they will be able to view, add, edit, and delete statements others have created.

 1. Select List